Coping With Changes

 The old world is gone.
 We are stronger now.
 We are not getting soft.
 We are thinking for ourselves.
 And just like our ancestors’ difficulties, we are finding new solutions.
 We are free.

-So take that!
-You Changed World!
+So take that.
+You Changed the World!
 You…

 “I’m really gonna miss you picking fights